Explaining and Overcoming Causes of IVF Failure

-- a successful combination of egg and sperm to form a chromosomally normal embryo and
+- A successful combination of egg and sperm to form a chromosomally normal embryo

 After understanding the essential elements for a successful IVF cycle, it’s important to know what can cause IVF failure, including the most common causes of IVF failure.

 Genetically abnormal eggs and embryos often cause IVF failure.
 Eggs with genetic abnormalities are more common in older women in the final years of the reproductive phase of life from menstruation through menopause.
 This factor alone can be the reason for genetically abnormal embryos that cannot develop into healthy babies.